 It’s so easy to get SIL a bit wrong, and a bit wrong can cost you a lot!
-This two part SIL workshop series offers education for everyone in the SIL space: from the starter level through to expert advice for experienced SIL quote practitioners.
+This 3 part SIL workshop series offers education for everyone in the SIL space: from the starter level through to expert advice for experienced SIL practitioners.

 Welcome to SIL